INTERNATIONAL ADMISSIONS REQUIREMENTS

 b.
 Personal reference: Pastor or church leader

 5. Official transcripts of academic records at secondary school or university.
-This must be sent from the high school/university to JBU.
+This must be sent from the high school or university to JBU.

 6. For regular freshman status, an applicant must present an examination report of an internationally recognized, standardized test: ACT, SAT, TOEFL, O Levels, A Levels, or the Caribbean Exams (CXC).